connor-lab/vapor/README.md

+DESCRIPTION

-VAPOR: influenza Virus samPle clAssification frOm WGS Reads
+VAPOR: influenza Virus samPle clAssification frOm WGS Reads.
+VAPOR is provided with a large set of reference fastas (> 20,000) for a given segment, and retrieves one that is closest to the sample strain.

+USAGE:

 usage: vapor.py [-h] [-q] [-k K] [-s S] [-fa FA]
                               [-fq FQ [FQ ...]]